Pellucid-Petrus/Playground/QtCPP/qtcoreapp-android/README.txt

 How to compile the project
 1. from project uncheck "shadow build"
-1. Press the "play" button to build the code, this will create an android-build dir with some .so files
+2. Press the "play" button to build the code, this will create an android-build dir with some .so files
-2. Open eclipse, File  > New > Project > from existing code.
-Once imported the
+3. Open eclipse, File  > New > Project > from existing code.
+This will import the project.
+Please use Eclipse to edit the java files
+4. Select MainActivity on the left panel and press the "play" button in the toolbar to build and run the app on the device/emulator

 How to connect Java an C++?
 We are gonna use JNI.